-- The Probability of Default (PD) is an estimate of the likelihood of - The Exposure at Default (EAD) is an estimate of the exposure at a The exposure at regular (EALP) is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, expedid draudowns on committed facilities, and accrued interest from missed - The Loss Given Default (LGD) is an estimate of the loss arising in
+- The Exposure at Default (EAD) is an estimate of the exposure at a The exposure at regular (EALP) is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, expedid draudowns on committed facilities, and accrued interest from missed - The Loss Given Default (LGD) is an estimate of the loss arising in

-In its ECL models, the Bank relies on a broad range of for-ward looking information, available at reporting date, such as ward looking information, available at reporting date, such as economic inputs such as GDP growth, Unemployment rates and the Consumer Price Index.
+In its ECL models, the Bank relies on a broad range of forward looking information, available at reporting date, such as economic inputs such as GDP growth, Unemployment rates and the Consumer Price Index.
 The input and models used for calculating ECUs may not always capture all characteristics of the market at the date of the financial statements.
 To reflect this, qualitative adjustments or overlays are occasionally made as temporary adjustments when such differences are signifi-